-Nicola Taylor works in the position of School Based Youth Health nurse at Flagstone Community College.
+Nicola Taylor works in the position of School Based Youth Health nurse at Flagstone State Community College.
+Her office is within the Education Services block and she's available at the College on a Monday and Tuesday.

 School Based Youth Health Nurses (SBYHN) work in secondary schools across Queensland, with a focus on preventative health for young people and provide: